 Don’t Run on E

-It is okay if the warning light has appeared once or twice, but it is best to avoid letting your car’s gas tank run out of fuel.
+It is okay if the fuel warning light has appeared once or twice, but it is best to avoid letting your car’s gas tank run out of fuel.
 Always remember to keep your tank at a quarter full to keep the engine running efficiently.
 Doing so will save you a lot of money and frustration.
+Driving with low fuel or running on empty gas is a bad idea and can lead to unnecessary damage to your vehicle.

 Additional Reading: What Happens When Your Car Runs Out of Gas?